rvhuang/rpg-map-factory/README.md

 mapFactory.backgroundAssetMapping(function (i, j) {
     // i and j are the coordinates of current tile to be displayed.
     // The unit is tile.
-    // x and x are the left-top position on 'background.png' asset.
+    // x and x are the left-top position on 'background.png'.
     // The unit is pixel.
     var x = 0;
     var y = 0;